Rodrigo Duterte: Election to the presidency

 On May 30, 2016, the 16th Congress of the Philippines proclaimed Duterte as the president-elect of the Philippines after he topped the official count by the Congress of the Philippines for the 2016 presidential election with 16,601,997 votes, 6.6 million more than his closest rival, Mar Roxas.
 Camarines Sur representative Leni Robredo on the other hand, was proclaimed as the vice president-elect of the Philippines with 14,418,817 votes, narrowly defeating Senator Bongbong Marcos by 263,473 votes.

 Duterte's election victory was attributed to growing public dissatisfaction on the perceived failures of administrations that followed the 1986 EDSA Revolution.
 It was also aided by a strong social media and grassroots fanbase and the endorsement of the influential Iglesia ni Cristo, known for its block-voting.

 Presidency (2016–2022)

 Duterte was inaugurated as the sixteenth president of the Philippines on June 30, 2016, succeeding Benigno Aquino III.
 At age 71, Duterte became the oldest person elected to the presidency, the first local chief executive to get elected straight to the Office of the President, the second Cebuano president (after Sergio Osmeña), and the first Visayan president from Mindanao.

+In 2019, he became the first Philippine president since 1986 not to publicize his statement of assets, liabilities, and net worth (SALN); his SALNs since 2019 would only be revealed post-presidency in November 2025.